fastify/fastify-multipart/README.md

 ## Parse all fields and assign them to the body

 This allows you to parse all fields automatically and assign them to the `request.body`.
 By default files are accumulated in memory (Be careful!) to buffer objects.
-Uncaught errors are [handled](https://github.com/fastify/fastify/blob/master/docs/Hooks.md#manage-errors-from-a-hook) by the fastify.
+Uncaught errors are [handled](https://github.com/fastify/fastify/blob/master/docs/Hooks.md#manage-errors-from-a-hook) by fastify.

 ```js
 fastify.register(multipart, { attachFieldsToBody: true })